With her bright red hair and tattoos, Alexys Becerra admits she has an alternative look.

 "I believe the attack was all due to my alternative appearance, but this is how I've looked since I was 13.

-"I don't know how to be anyone else."'A risk you take'
+"I don't know how to be anyone else."

 Still recovering physically and mentally from the attack, Alexys said the Sophie Lancaster Foundation - an anti-hate crime charity set up after the murder of 20-year-old goth Sophie Lancaster in 2007 - had been a huge support.